-The massive edifice of Hawa Mahal stands at the intersection of the main road in Jaipur, Badi Chaupad.
-It is regarded as the signature building of the city and was built by Maharaja Sawai Pratap Singh in the year 1799.
+The massive edifice of Hawa Mahal stands at the intersection of the main road in Jaipur, Badi Chaupad and was built by Maharaja Sawai Pratap Singh in the year 1799.
 Hawa Mahal derives its name from its unique structure, which is a mesh of small windows that allowed cool wind to enter the palace and hence kept the palace comfortable during the hot summer months.
-The main reason behind the palace's construction was to allow the women of the royal house to observe the festivities on the streets whilst being unseen from the outside.
+The main reason behind the palace's construction was to allow the women of the royal house to observe the festivities on the streets whilst being unseen from the outside as was the custom of the land.
+It is located right on the edge of the City Palace Jaipur and extends right to the 'zenana'.

 Compare quotes from upto 3 travel agents for free